 6 Things to Know Before You Take a Magnesium Supplement

-Magnesium may help you have stronger bones as well as better sleep, pain relief, and heart health, so some people take this mineral as a supplement.
-However, here's what you need to know before you take magnesium.
+Magnesium can help strengthen your bones, give you a better night's sleep, offer pain relief and even improve heart health, so it's no surprise that some people take this miracle mineral as a supplement—but here's what you need to know before you open that bottle.

 A vital mineral